ponycode/brui/README.md

-# brui
+# BRUI

+BRUI displays beer menus for kegarators with 1 to 3 taps and even tracks pours when coupled with flow sensors and the BRUI PCB.
+The entire project is open source including the PCB designs so feel free to take, use, and contribute.

 ## Equipment

+BRUI runs entirely on a raspberry pi running raspbian with internet access ( for images ).
+You should buy the fast raspberry pi you can find: pi 3 B+ at the time of this writing.
+You can optionally build a BRUI PCB which will allow you to plug your flow sensors directly to your raspberry pi.

+The BRUI application is written in nodejs and must be running on the pi at all times in order to track pours via the flow sensors.
+The frontend is written in VueJS.

 ### Flow Sensors

 I used the Titan 300 flow sensors purchased from here: https://brewskey.myshopify.com/products/titan-300-flow-sensor

-These are a little pricy - I'm pretty sure any food safe hall-effect flow sensor will work.
+These are a little pricy - I'm pretty sure any similarly rated food-grade hall effect flow sensor will work.

 ### Temperature Sensor